-Is a beneficiary of an estate entitled to see a copy of the estate accounts?
+Is a beneficiary of an estate entitled to see the estate accounts?

 We are often contacted by beneficiaries who have requested a copy of estate accounts from an executor only to be told they are not entitled to see them.
 It is clearly a common problem, so what is the legal position?

 Well, it’s good news for beneficiaries.
 The courts have consistently upheld the right of a residuary beneficiary to see the estate accounts.

 A residuary beneficiary is someone who is left the residue of an estate after other legacies have been met.
 The total sum which the beneficiary is entitled to will not be obvious from the will itself, which is why they need to see the accounts to understand how their legacy has been calculated.
 There are circumstances in which other beneficiaries will also be entitled to see the estate accounts.